I can't wait to get my hands on Google Pixel 6: Here's why you should feel the same

-Google is set to officially take the curtain off its latest phones, the Pixel 6 and Pixel 6 Pro, at a launch event on Oct.
-19 at 10 a.m.
-PT.
-We previously got a peek at the new smartphone a few weeks before the tech giant unveiled the Pixel 5A.
+Google is set to raise the curtain on its latest phones, the Pixel 6 and Pixel 6 Pro, at a launch event at 10 a.m.
+PT (1 p.m.
+ET, 6 p.m.
+BST) today.
+We previously got a peek at the new smartphones a few weeks before the tech giant unveiled the Pixel 5A.
 It wasn't a detailed launch, and we still have plenty to learn about the Pixel 6, but Google promises exciting features stemming from a brand-new camera system and its own in-house developed Tensor system-on-a-chip.
 I, for one, am already excited about what Google's 2021 phone lineup can offer.

-Here are the main reasons why I'm keen to get my hands on Google's new phone -- and why you should be, too.
+Here are the main reasons why I'm keen to get my hands on Google's new phone later today -- and why you should be, too.

+Read more: Google's Pixel 6 event: How to watch the Android 12 phone's reveal

 Pixel's new camera system